Functional Scaling Laws in Kernel Regression: Loss Dynamics and Learning Rate Schedules: Learning Rate Schedules Impact Scaling Efficiency

-To connect our continuous‐time analysis with discrete SGD, we study the excess risk after $K=\tau/h$ steps and write $\cE_K := \EE[\cE(\bnu_{Kh})]$.
-We then derive scaling laws characterizing $\cE_K$ as a function of the model size $M$ and total training step $K$, and how the associated scaling exponents vary with the model capacity, characterized by $\beta$.
-Specifically, two canonical resource-constrained settings are analyzed: (i) the traditional data-limited regime, where the data size $D:=BK$ is fixed; and (ii) the modern compute-limited regime~\citep{hoffmann2022training}, where the compute $C:=MD$ is fixed.
+Let $\cE_K = \EE[\cR(\bnu_{Kh})] - \tfrac{1}{2}\sigma^2$ denote the expected excess risk after $K$ training steps.
+For each LRS, we derive concrete scaling laws describing how $\cE_K$ scales with the model size $M$, the total step count $K$, as well as the LRS's hyperparameters.
+We then reinterpret these results from a resource-allocation perspective by optimizing under two canonical constraints: (i) the data-limited regime, where the total data size $D := BK$ is fixed; and (ii) the compute-limited regime~\citep{hoffmann2022training}, where the total compute $C := MD$ is fixed.
+For each regime, we further examine how the {\bf optimally tuned hyperparameters} (e.g., the peak learning rate) should scale with increasing available resources.

+Finally, for clarity, we distinguish between two task regimes: an {\bf easy-learning regime}, where $s \ge 1 - 1/\beta$, and a {\bf hard-learning regime}, where $s < 1 - 1/\beta$.